Estimated annual campus deadline: Mid-August

 - That applicants not have studied for, or hold a degree or degree-equivalent qualification from a British University or GCSE or A Levels taken at school in the UK.

-Campus Application Deadline: August 20, 2018.
+Campus Application Deadline for 2019: August 26, 2019.
 This is the absolute deadline for submitting materials for the UCSB endorsement for the Marshall Scholarship.

 The following must be submitted to our office no later than 4:00 PM on the day of the campus deadline:

-- The online application, including the personal essay.
+- The online application, including the four essays (Personal, Proposed Program, Leadership, and Ambassadorial Potential) and responses to the application questions.
 Do not forget to hit the “Submit” button.
 The applications should be in final format, with close attention to content, grammar, and spelling.

 - Four letters of recommendation—all recommendation letters must be submitted through the Marshall on-line application system.